Expected geoneutrino signal at JUNO using local integrated 3-D refined crustal model

 \section{Predicting the geoneutrino signal based on crustal model}

-The joint geophysical and geochemical 3-D local crustal models conducted around JUNO can be used to calculate the geoneutrino flux produced by the Earth's crust.
-However, predicting the geoneutrino signal that could be detected at the JUNO detector also requires detection information of the particle by means of inverse beta decay (IBD) reaction.
-The detailed mathematics of geoneutrino signal calculation is outlined in JULOC paper R.Gao et.al \cite{JUNOgeoJULoc2020}.
-All parameters were largely kept the same, for example, the detector efficiency $\epsilon(E)$ was assumed to be 1, $\sigma(E)$ was taken from Strumia and Vissani\cite{STRUMIA200342},the geoneutrino energy spectrum $f_i(E)$ was taken from Sanshiro\cite{geospectrumurl}.
-With respect to survival probability, for simplicity sake, the baseline averaged probability, which approximates as $P_{ee} = 0.55$ was used in JULOC model.
-Along with the improvement for the experimental accuracy of the oscillation parameters and current and future geoneutrino measurements, this simple approximation cannot be taken for granted.
-In JULOC-I, the precision oscillation effects was taking into account during the crustal geoneutrino calculations.
-The three-flavor survival probability for electron antineutrino $\bar{{\nu}_e}$ propagating in the vacuum can be described as
+The joint geophysical and geochemical 3-D local crustal models developed around JUNO can calculate the geoneutrino flux produced by the Earth's crust.
+However, predicting the geoneutrino signal detectable at the JUNO detector requires information on particle detection via the inverse beta decay (IBD) reaction.
+The JULOC paper by R. Gao et al. \cite{JUNOgeoJULoc2020} outlines the detailed mathematics of the geoneutrino signal calculation.
+The detector efficiency $\epsilon(E)$ was assumed to be 1, and the cross-section $\sigma(E)$ was taken from Strumia and Vissani \cite{STRUMIA200342}.
+The geoneutrino energy spectrum $f_i(E)$ was taken from the website of ``Geoneutrino Spectrum and Luminosity'' \cite{geospectrumurl}.
+Using these parameters and the 3-D local crustal models developed around JUNO, the calculated geoneutrino signal detectable at the JUNO detector.

+The JULOC model used a simple approximation for the survival probability of electron antineutrinos.
+The approximation assumed the baseline-averaged probability to be $P_{ee} = 0.55$.
+However, this approximation may not be accurate enough given the improved experimental accuracy of the oscillation parameters and current and future geoneutrino measurements.

+JULOC-I considered precision oscillation effects during the crustal geoneutrino calculations.
+The three-flavor survival probability for electron antineutrinos $\bar{\nu}_e$ propagating in vacuum is described as:

 with